jakeayres/pyacquisition/docs/basic/configuration.md

-"Out-of-the-box" functionality of `pyacquisition` is confiigurable via an input `.toml` file that can be read in via the `Experiment.from_config()` classmethod as shown in the [Getting Started](getting_started.md) page.
+"Out-of-the-box" functionality of `pyacquisition` is configurable via an input `.toml` file that can be read in via the `Experiment.from_config()` classmethod as shown in the [Getting Started](getting_started.md) page.
 Details of the `.toml` syntax can be found at [toml.io](https://toml.io/en/).
 Strictly, there are no required sections or keys.
-An empty `.toml` will run.
+An empty `.toml` will run (albeit with no instruments and no measurements).
+Reasonable defaults are provided.

 Below is a breakdown of all of the sections and keys available for configuration: